eflows4hpc/datacatalog/README.md

 ```
 while in the project root directory.

 `datacatalog-apiserver` is a local tag to identify the built docker image.
+You can change it if you want.

 #### Running the docker image